The Power of Participation Rights

 -

-UC Berkeley’s local equity management capabilities extend to other UC campuses that have a formal partnership with UC Berkeley.
-Through its Venture Capital Services Team, UC Berkeley manages the equity portfolios of partner campuses and is positioned to identify and utilize unused investment capacity in startup financing rounds, allowing UC Berkeley to participate in opportunities originating across the broader UC system.
+UC Berkeley’s equity management capabilities extend to other UC campuses that have a formal partnership with UC Berkeley.
+Through its Venture Capital Services team, UC Berkeley manages the equity portfolios of partner campuses and is positioned to identify and leverage unused investment capacity in startup financing rounds, allowing UC Berkeley to participate in opportunities originating across the broader UC system.

 -

-True to UC Berkeley’s culture of innovation and frontier thinking, we are continually developing new avenues to secure equity ownership and participation rights across our campus and the broader UC system.
+True to UC Berkeley’s culture of innovation, we are continually developing new avenues to secure equity ownership and participation rights across our campus and the broader UC system.
 As these stealth-mode programs launch, we will add them here along with brief summaries.